gferhpc/supercomputing.tue.nl/pages/documentation/steps/jobs/index.md

 ### More options

-SLURM allows for a range of advanced options to precisely control the resources that a job requires.
+Slurm allows for a range of advanced options to precisely control the resources that a job requires.
 Here are some common advanced options:

 - `--gres`: Specifies generic resources, often used for requesting GPUs.
 - `--dependency`: Configures job dependencies, allowing jobs to be scheduled after certain other jobs complete.